- Print

 Sign

-By signing your PDF using a digital certificate, you enable the recipient to verify the origin and the integrity of the document, so that they can be certain the document came from your organization and has not been changed since it was created.
-Digital signatures are supported since PDF 1.3 (Acrobat Reader 4.0) and are allowed in PDF/A.
+By signing your PDF with a digital certificate, you enable the recipient to verify the document's origin and integrity, so that they can be sure that it came from your organization and has not been changed since it was created.
+Digital signatures are supported from PDF 1.3 (Acrobat Reader 4.0) and are allowed in PDF/A.

 Certificate

-To sign the PDF using a digital signature, you must have a valid and appropriate certificate installed for the user account that the Lasernet service is running under.
+To sign the PDF using a digital signature, you must have a valid and appropriate certificate installed for the user account under which the Lasernet service is running.

 Reason

-The Reason field allows you to enter a text string that will be displayed when viewing the signed PDF.
-This provides a visual representation of the signature to the user.
-You can select text and background colour for the text field.
+The Reason field enables you to enter a text string that is displayed when viewing the signed PDF.
+This provides the user with a visual representation of the signature.
+You can enter text and select a background colour for the text field.

 Location